rockorager/libvaxis/README.md

     // The event loop requires an intrusive init.
 We create an instance with
-    // stable points to Vaxis and our TTY, then init the instance.
+    // stable pointers to Vaxis and our TTY, then init the instance.
 Doing so
     // installs a signal handler for SIGWINCH on posix TTYs
     //
     // This event loop is thread safe.
 It reads the tty in a separate thread var loop: vaxis.Loop(Event) = .{
       .tty = &tty,
-      .vaxis = &vaxis,
+      .vaxis = &vx,
     };
     try loop.init();